 As a State Representative, her top priorities are to improve education and the quality of family life in her district and throughout Illinois.
-She has focused on issues that increase the well-being of children, seniors, and working families.
+She has focused on issues that increase the well-being of children, seniors and working families.
 The Representative strongly supports after school programs, affordable housing and initiatives that reduce crime, as well as provide better health care for everyone.

-She serves as secretary for the Latino Caucus of the Young Elected Officials Network and secretary for the Board of Hispanic Caucus Chairs.
-Berrios is a member of the American Council of Young Political Leaders, the National Association of Latino Elected and Appointed Officials and the National Hispanic Caucus of State Legislators.
+Representative Berrios is currently the first woman to hold the title of Chairwoman for the Board of Hispanic Caucus Chairs.
+She was also the first woman to serve as Co-Chair of the Illinois Legislative Latino Caucus.
+She has previously served as secretary for the Latino Caucus of the Young Elected Officials Network and is a member of the American Council of Young Political Leaders, the National Association of Latino Elected and Appointed Officials and the National Hispanic Caucus of State Legislators.
 She was also selected to participate in the Foreign Policy Institute for State Legislators conducted by the Center for Women Policy Studies.